Pengfei-Liu-SYSU/NPS-FACL/README.md

 ## Overview

-The FACL model is a transformer-based framework designed to classify novel psychoactive substances (NPS) for forensic toxicology applications.
+The FACL model is a large language model framework designed to classify novel psychoactive substances (NPS) for forensic toxicology applications.
 It leverages fragment-aware tokenization and explainable uncertainty quantification to enhance NPS detection, offering a valuable tool for rapid substance identification.

 ## Model Architecture